ermshiperete/job-dsl-plugin-wiki/Job-DSL-Commands.md

         maven(targetsArg, pomArg) {}
-        ant(targetsArg, buildFileArg, antInstallation, antClosure) // See below for antClosure syntax copyArtifacts(jobName, includeGlob, targetPath, flattenFiles, optionalAllowed, copyArtifactClosure) // See below for copyArtifactClosure syntax systemGroovyCommand(commandStr) {} // See below for systemGroovyClosure syntax systemGroovyScriptFile(fileName) {} // See below for systemGroovyClosure syntax }
+        ant(targetsArg, buildFileArg, antInstallation, antClosure) // See below for antClosure syntax copyArtifacts(jobName, includeGlob, targetPath, flattenFiles, optionalAllowed, copyArtifactClosure) // See below for copyArtifactClosure syntax groovyCommand(commandStr) {} // See below for groovyClosure syntax groovyScriptFile(fileName) {} // See below for groovyClosure syntax systemGroovyCommand(commandStr) {} // See below for systemGroovyClosure syntax systemGroovyScriptFile(fileName) {} // See below for systemGroovyClosure syntax }